Note

 Here are some relevant definitions of terms from the GDPR for this guide:

-• Controller: The natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data; where the purposes and means of such processing are determined by Union or Member State law, the controller, or the specific criteria for its nomination may be provided for by Union or Member State law.
+- Controller: The natural or legal person, public authority, agency, or other body that, alone or jointly with others, determines the purposes and means of the processing of personal data.
+If Union or Member State law determines the purposes and means of such processing, it also provides the controller or the specific criteria for its nomination.

-Additional terms and definitions that may be helpful in understanding this guide
+Additional terms and definitions that help you understand this guide

-• Professional Services Data: All data, including all text, sound, video, image files, or software, that's provided to Microsoft by, or on behalf of, Customer (or that Customer authorizes Microsoft to obtain from a Product) or otherwise obtained or processed by or on behalf of Microsoft through an engagement with Microsoft to obtain Professional Services.
+- Professional Services Data: All data, including all text, sound, video, image files, or software, that Microsoft receives from, or on behalf of, Customer (or that Customer authorizes Microsoft to obtain from a Product) or that Microsoft otherwise obtains or processes through an engagement with Microsoft to obtain Professional Services.

-• Customer Contact Data: Personal data that may be part of your business relationship with Microsoft, such as personal data contained within your customer contact information.
-Customer Contact Data may include your name, e-mail, or phone number of the Premier Contract Service Manager (CSM), the Global or IT Administrator for an Online Service, or similar roles.
+- Customer Contact Data: Personal data that can be part of your business relationship with Microsoft, such as personal data contained within your customer contact information.
+Customer Contact Data can include your name, e-mail, or phone number of the Premier Contract Service Manager (CSM), the Global or IT Administrator for an Online Service, or similar roles.

-• Pseudonymized Data: When you use Microsoft support for Microsoft's enterprise products and services, Microsoft generates some information linked to a Microsoft numeric identifier to provide the support.
+- Pseudonymized Data: When you use Microsoft support for Microsoft's enterprise products and services, Microsoft generates some information linked to a Microsoft numeric identifier to provide the support.
 This information is often referred to as "Pseudonymized Data".
-Although this data can't be attributed to a specific data subject without the use of additional information, some of it may be deemed personal under GDPR's broad definition for personal data.
-Within Professional Services, requests to fulfill or assist in fulfilling DSRs will always automatically include addressing pseudonymized data.
+Although you can't attribute this data to a specific data subject without the use of additional information, some of it may be deemed personal under GDPR's broad definition for personal data.
+Within Professional Services, requests to fulfill or assist in fulfilling DSRs always automatically include addressing pseudonymized data.

 How to use this guide

-This guide covers four scenarios a customer may encounter if they have utilized Microsoft Professional Services.
+This guide covers four scenarios a customer might encounter if they use Microsoft Professional Services.

-• DSR for Customer Provided Data: Commercial Support: Information about how to receive assistance from Microsoft when a customer has received a request from their employee or other data subjects to exercise their rights, and that data subject's personal data was collected by Microsoft Support during a support engagement.
+- DSR for Customer Provided Data: Commercial Support: Information about how to receive assistance from Microsoft when a customer receives a request from their employee or other data subjects to exercise their rights, and that data subject's personal data was collected by Microsoft Support during a support engagement.

-• DSR for Customer Provided Data: Consulting Services including FastTrack Migration Services: Information about how to receive assistance from Microsoft when a customer has received a request from their employee or other data subjects to exercise their rights, and that data subject's personal data was collected by Microsoft during a consulting engagement.
+- DSR for Customer Provided Data: Consulting Services including FastTrack Migration Services: Information about how to receive assistance from Microsoft when a customer receives a request from their employee or other data subjects to exercise their rights, and that data subject's personal data was collected by Microsoft during a consulting engagement.

 How Microsoft responds to requests by a customer contact or IT admin to exercise their data subject rights.

-The Customer Contact's personal data is part of Microsoft's business relationship with the customer, and Microsoft is the Data Controller, except when this data is collected in the course of providing technical support.
+The Customer Contact's personal data is part of Microsoft's business relationship with the customer, and Microsoft is the Data Controller, except when Microsoft collects this data in the course of providing technical support.
 Microsoft responds to DSRs from the Customer Contact regarding their personal data, regardless of whether they're still with the organization.

-When the Customer Contact's Personal Data is collected in the course of providing technical support, Microsoft is the Data Processor.
+When Microsoft collects the Customer Contact's personal data in the course of providing technical support, Microsoft is the Data Processor.

 Customers should understand that the DSR only covers the personal data of the Customer Contact, and no changes or deletions are made to any of the customer's data submitted as part of engagements (for example, transcripts, case descriptions, files, work product), since Microsoft is the data processor.
-Additionally, to maintain the engagement's historical record no changes at all will be made to closed engagements, including the record of who opened an engagement.
+Additionally, to maintain the engagement's historical record, no changes are made to closed engagements, including the record of who opened an engagement.

-Customers may choose to make changes to their data collected during Professional Services engagements through normal support or consulting channels, separate from this DSR.
-For instance, Microsoft can help expunging support engagements, on request (see in the DSR Guide for Customer Provided Data section).
+Customers can choose to make changes to their data collected during Professional Services engagements through normal support or consulting channels, separate from this DSR.
+For instance, Microsoft can help expunge support engagements, on request (see in the DSR Guide for Customer Provided Data section).

 How Microsoft responds to requests from a customer's employees or other data subjects to exercise their rights.

-If a customer's employee or other data subject contacts Microsoft to exercise their rights over data that Microsoft has collected as the data processor, the data subject will be informed that they need to contact Microsoft's customer, as the data controller, to exercise those rights.
+If a customer's employee or other data subject contacts Microsoft to exercise their rights over data that Microsoft collected as the data processor, Microsoft informs the data subject that they need to contact Microsoft's customer, as the data controller, to exercise those rights.
 Microsoft takes no further action.

-If the data subject has also contacted Microsoft about exercising their rights for data Microsoft has collected in situations where Microsoft is the data controller (for example, consumer support) then Microsoft will separately respond to the individual's data subject right request for that personal data.
+If the data subject also contacts Microsoft about exercising their rights for data Microsoft collected in situations where Microsoft is the data controller (for example, consumer support), Microsoft separately responds to the individual's data subject right request for that personal data.

-How to receive assistance from Microsoft when a customer has received a request from their employee or other data subjects to exercise their rights, and that data subject's personal data was collected by Microsoft Support during a support engagement.
+How to get help from Microsoft when a customer receives a request from their employee or other data subjects to exercise their rights, and Microsoft Support collects that data subject's personal data during a support engagement.

-When a customer engages with Microsoft Support, Microsoft collects Support Data from the customer to resolve any issues that required the support engagement.
-This Support Data includes Microsoft's interaction with the customer (for example, chat, phone, email, web submission) plus any content files the customer sends to Microsoft or Microsoft has, with customer's permission, extracted from the customer's IT environment or Online Services tenancy to resolve the support issue.
-In the case of Unified support, this would also include any data we collect from the customer to proactively prevent future issues.
-However, this excludes other information from Microsoft's business relationship with the customer (for example, billing records).
+When a customer engages Microsoft Support, Microsoft collects Support Data from the customer to resolve any issues that require the support engagement.
+This Support Data includes Microsoft's interaction with the customer (for example, chat, phone, email, web submission) plus any content files the customer sends to Microsoft or Microsoft has, with the customer's permission, extracted from the customer's IT environment or Online Services tenancy to resolve the support issue.
+In the case of Unified support, this data also includes any data Microsoft collects from the customer to proactively prevent future issues.
+However, this data excludes other information from Microsoft's business relationship with the customer (for example, billing records).

-For all Support Data and Contact Data collected in the course of providing support, Microsoft is the data processor.
-As such, Microsoft's won't respond to direct requests from data subjects regarding Support Data provided when they were associated with a Microsoft commercial customer.
+For all Support Data and Contact Data that Microsoft collects while providing support, Microsoft acts as the data processor.
+As the data processor, Microsoft doesn't respond to direct requests from data subjects regarding Support Data that Microsoft collects when they're associated with a Microsoft commercial customer.
 Customers should contact their Customer Success Account Manager (CSAM) for assistance.

 Step 1: Discover

 The first step in obtaining Microsoft's assistance in responding to a DSR is to find the personal data that is the subject of the DSR.
-This first step—finding and reviewing the personal data at issue—will help a customer determine whether a DSR meets the organization's policies for honoring a data subject request.
+Finding and reviewing the personal data helps a customer determine whether a DSR meets the organization's policies for honoring a data subject request.

-After the customer finds the data, the customer can then perform the specific action to satisfy the request by the data subject.
-Identifying what the customer is trying to do will determine what level of discovery the customer needs to engage in.
+After the customer finds the data, they can perform the specific action to satisfy the request by the data subject.
+Identifying what the customer is trying to do determines what level of discovery the customer needs to engage in.

-Where Microsoft assists a customer with the resolution of a DSR then this is a business function, and the request is made through your regular support channel.
+When Microsoft assists a customer with the resolution of a DSR, this process is a business function, and the request goes through the regular support channel.

 In discovering relevant data and obtaining Microsoft's assistance, a customer has several options for how to approach the DSR: